[Home] [Teaching Materials Index] [Other Resources] [Products]

 The Roman numerals and generic names of each degree of the scale are constant for all keys.
 These are used, somewhat confusingly, to refer both to the notes on a major scale and to the chords built on those notes:

-The same procedure is used to harmonise any major scale.
 Here is the scale of D major harmonised.
-Notice the effect that the key signature has on the chord types.
-Also notice how the sequence of chord types remains the same, ie. I = major, II = minor, III = minor, IV = major, V = major, VI = minor, VII = diminished, VIII = major.
-This is true for all major keys.
+Notice that the key signature ensures the sequence of chord types remains the same, ie. I = major, II = minor, III = minor, IV = major, V = major, VI = minor, VII = diminished, VIII = major.
+This is true in all keys.